 The above is an excerpt from the American Academy of Dermatology website.

-How to Prevent the Effects of Sun Exposure While Riding
+How to Lessen the Effects of Sun Exposure While Riding

 So what can an equestrian do to help prevent the effects of sun exposure and still enjoy all that riding has to offer?

 First, sunscreen up!
 Cover all exposed areas like tops of ears, ear lobes, neck – especially the back of your neck.
 Sunscreen areas of the chest that a shirt doesn’t cover, the back of hands, of course your face and don’t forget the lips!
 Reapply the sunscreen to the lips frequently. * see above note on sunscreen.

 Next, wear protective clothing.
 A long-sleeved shirt keeps the sun off your arms.
 There are some great “cooling” long-sleeved riding shirts that make riding in the sun and heat pleasurable, while protecting your skin from the sun.
 Here’s a whole slew of options for ladies.
 Men will appreciate the Ariat Men’s Classic Fit that has Moisture Movement Evaporative Cooling Technology.

 Wear a wide-brimmed hat when working with your horse and for riding.
 The baseball cap is better than nothing but does not provide full sun coverage for the sides of your face or your neck.
 A cowboy hat is better than a baseball cap but still with sides that are turned upward, coverage for the sides of your face and neck can be eliminated.
 I like the Barmah hat for sun coverage.